dyhes/zulip/zerver/webhooks/buildbot/doc.md

 1. {!create-an-incoming-webhook.md!}

-1. Edit the Buildbot configuration file to add a new Zulip reporter ([or follow the steps listed here][1]):
+1. Edit the Buildbot configuration file to add a new Aloha reporter ([or follow the steps listed here][1]):

         from buildbot.plugins import reporters

-        zs = reporters.ZulipStatusPush('{{ zulip_url }}',
+        zs = reporters.AlohaStatusPush('{{ zulip_url }}',
                                        token='api_key',
                                        stream='{{ recommended_stream_name }}')
         c['services'].append(zs)

-    When adding the new reporter, modify the code above such that `api_key` is the API key of your Zulip bot, and `stream` is set to the stream name you want the notifications sent to.
+    When adding the new reporter, modify the code above such that `api_key` is the API key of your Aloha bot, and `stream` is set to the stream name you want the notifications sent to.

 [1]: https://docs.buildbot.net/latest/manual/configuration/reporters/zulip_status.html